-We’re hopeful that warm weather and humidity will minimize the potency and transmission of the novel Coronavirus during summer months.
+We’re hopeful that warm weather and humidity will minimize the potency and transmission of the Coronavirus during summer months.
 As long as we aren’t forced to shut down, we think camp will be one of the safest places that kids can be.
 With efficient and thorough camper and staff health screening on the front end and an excellent and prepared medical team, we can create and maintain a healthy community—and a community where all contagious emotions are positive!

 Camp Pinnacle campers spend most of their time outdoors in fresh air.
 Our community is filled almost exclusively with campers and counselors in the age group that’s minimally affected by the Coronavirus.
 Because we have very limited contact with the general population, Camp Pinnacle might be the most fun “quarantine” ever, as we won’t have to worry much about interacting with or possibly infecting people in at-risk demographics.